 The chemistry and biochemistry majors curriculum is designed with the flexibility to allow multiple options for studying abroad.
 During the academic year, roughly 1/3 of our majors spend a semester abroad.
 Additionally, many students complete academic study or research abroad during the summer.
-Below you will find some information on the most common programs our students choose, as well as some other considerations that will play into your decision making process.
+Detailed information on all of the study abroad programs offered by Notre Dame can be found at the Study Abroad Website.

 Anywhere you want to go

 There is enough flexibility in both the chemistry and biochemistry majors to allow you to take an entire semester off from science classes.
 This can be done without overloading your remaining semesters in terms of either science classes or total credits.
 Students who are interested in participating in a non-science international program should talk with their advisor as soon as possible.
-Together student and advisor work out a 4-year plan to ensure on-time graduation.
+Together, student and advisor work out a 4-year plan to ensure on-time graduation.
 The semester abroad is then spent taking classes that fulfill University requirements, serve as electives, or contribute towards a minor.
-In addition to the science programs mentioned below, recent students have participated in the programs in Chile, France, Spain, Italy, and the UK.
 The fall semester in Puebla, Mexico program is particularly appealing to those interested in the medical field due to its practicum program (lectures on healthcare in Mexico and the opportunity to shadow Mexican doctors at Puebla’s Hospitals).
-Sample schedules for students going to non-science programs can be found for Chemistry (76 kB pdf) & Biochemistry (109 kB pdf).
+Sample schedules for students going to non-science programs are available for Chemistry & Biochemistry.

 Our most popular program - Dublin